Feldenkrais holistic learning through movement

 What to expect?

-I will use a combination of movement directions, visualizations, imagery and sensory suggestions to help you become aware of your movement patterns.
-Usually you move – lying on the floor, sometimes standing or sitting – at a gentle pace, in a way that feels pleasant and joyful to you, with your attention in your body and in the sensation of the movement.
+Usually, you move – with your eyes closed, lying on the floor, sometimes standing or sitting – at a gentle pace, in a way that feels effortless, pleasant, and joyful to you, with your attention to your body and in the here-and-now, listening without judgment to the sensations brought about by the movement.

 The background of the Feldenkrais Method

-This somatic movement method was originally invented by Moshe Feldenkrais; an engineer, physicist, teacher and master of the oriental martial arts.
-Due to a knee injury he became interested in the mechanics of movement and the role of the nervous system in this.
-With this knowledge he taught himself to walk again.
+This somatic movement method was originally invented by Moshe Feldenkrais; an engineer, physicist, teacher, and master of martial arts.
+Due to a knee injury, he became interested in the mechanics of movement and the role of the nervous system in this.
+With this knowledge, he taught himself to walk again.
+For the rest of his life he invested in further researching ways to optimize thinking, perceiving, feeling, and movement holistically.
+This is how the Feldenkrais method came into being: a practical and effective form of ‘experiential and exploratory’ learning.

-The method consists of two fascinating and versatile teaching methods: Awareness through Movement and Functional Integration (1 on 1 sessions).
-Both forms appeal to the nervous system’s ability to reorganize itself in order to create well-functioning patterns of movement.
-The basis of both forms of teaching lies in awakening our consciousness to the way we think, feel, move, and use our body.
+The method is based on an intriguing combination of bio-mechanics, neuro-science, motor development, psychology and oriental martial arts.
+It consists of two fascinating and versatile teaching methods: Awareness through Movement and Functional Integration (1 on 1 sessions).
+Both forms call upon the nervous system’s ability to reorganize itself to create functioning movement patterns.
+The basis of both forms of teaching lies in awakening our awareness of how we think, feel, move and use our bodies.

 If you change what you think, you will change how you move.
 And if you change how you move, you will change how you feel. – Moshe Feldenkrais